keivalya/rescueShakti/README.md

 ## What it does
 We have tried to implement the following features:
-- If you're out on a date with someone you don't know or in an unfamiliar place, you may share your precise current position with your friends and family using the Rescue Shakti Web-app.
+- **Send Location:** If you're out on a date with someone you don't know or in an unfamiliar place, you may _share your precise current position_ with your friends and family using the Rescue Shakti Web-app.
-- If you're trapped in an embarrassing circumstance and can't get out, you may use **Rescue Shakti** to create a FAKE phone call and make a quick get-away.
+- **Fake Call Me:** If you're trapped in an embarrassing circumstance and can't get out, you may use Rescue Shakti to create a FAKE phone call and make a _quick get-away_.
-- You may provide the number of the chatbot that gives sarcastic responses to anyone you don't want to reveal your own phone number to and feel at ease.
+- **Chatbot:** You may provide the number of the chatbot that _gives sarcastic responses_ to anyone you don't want to reveal your own phone number to and feel at ease.

 ## How we built it